-Cortina d’Ampezzo is not only a stunning part of Italy but is one of the best ski resorts in the Italian Dolomites for a skiing holiday or a winter break.
+Cortina d’Ampezzo is not only a stunning part of Italy but is one of the best ski resorts in the Italian Dolomites for a skiing holiday.
 There are slopes available for all levels of skiing whether you are a confident skier or a beginner.
 If you are a non-skier then the resort also offers a large range of activities to do.